📊 LBMA Gold Consensus 2026 — Quick Answer Updated Mar 14, 2026

 Problem Statement

-In early 2026, the global gold market presents a paradox: the price forecast range is extremely wide (LBMA survey shows $3,450 to $7,150), yet directional consensus is highly uniform.
+In early 2026, the global gold market presents a paradox: analyst point forecasts for annual average gold price range from $4,000 to $6,050 (LBMA survey), while internal scenario ranges extend as wide as $3,450 to $7,150—yet directional consensus is highly uniform.
 Almost all major institutions—Goldman Sachs, J.P.
 Morgan, Bank of America, World Gold Council—predict prices will continue rising, differing only on magnitude.
 This "directionally uniform, magnitude dispersed" consensus structure is historically rare.
 This research applies the four core indicators of the Consensus Thermometer framework (CDI, BSE, DMS, CV) to assess the structural fragility of this consensus state and identify potential divergence signals that could trigger consensus restructuring.

 Key Definitions